 Easy green step #1: Get smart with your energy

-The easiest way to live greener — and save — is to use less power, and you can decrease demand for energy while fattening your wallet.
+The easiest way to live greener – and save – is to use less power.
+By doing so, you can decrease demand for energy while fattening your wallet.

 - Unplug your electronics.
-Beware “phantom power” hogs — everything from computer monitors to cell phone chargers that draw energy even when they’re not turned on.
-Unplug them and save up to 10% on your energy bills, says B.C.
+Beware “phantom power” hogs.
+This includes everything from computer monitors to cell phone chargers that draw energy even when they’re not turned on.
+Unplug them and you could potentially save up to $50 a year on your energy bills, says B.C.
 Hydro.

 - Lower your thermostat.
-Turn down the heat by 5°C at night and save another 10%.
+Turn down the heat by 5°C at night and save you 10% on your energy bills.

 - Tweak your water heater.
 The optimal range is between 55°C and 60°C. Shortening those showers and washing your laundry in cold water will also curb your energy bill.

 - Take advantage of time-of-use electricity rates.
-This is another opportunity to conserve energy and your bank account.
-Make sure you know when the cheapest rates are — usually evenings and weekends — and plan ahead to save.
+These are another opportunity to conserve energy and your bank account.
+Make sure you know when the cheapest rates are – usually evenings and weekends – and plan ahead to save.